Skip to content

 Rebalance Novo Nordisk (NVO) and Gilead Sciences (GILD)

-On March 11th, we rebalanced our positions in Novo Nordisk (NVO) and Gilead Sciences (GILD) to their model weights.
+We rebalanced our positions in Novo Nordisk and Gilead Sciences to a weight of 3.75% in Brookmont's Dividend Growth Strategy.
 At the strategy level, these adjustments maintain our current level of Health Care sector exposure while capitalizing on a notable divergence in recent share price performance between the two holdings.